Earnings Preview: Quaker Chemical (KWR) Q4 Earnings Expected to Decline

 How Have the Numbers Shaped Up for Quaker Chemical?

-For Quaker Chemical, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For Quaker Chemical, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -1.55%.

 On the other hand, the stock currently carries a Zacks Rank of #3.